 Applicants for admission into the WSU Master of Professional Communication program must possess a bachelor’s degree from an accredited institution or be in the final stage of completing the degree.
-They must also have completed the prerequisites or close equivalents before enrolling in any MPC course.
 These two courses must be taken within five years of admission to MPC program:

 Registration for Prerequisites

 Students need a "W number" to register for the 3000-level prerequisite classes.
 They must click on http://www.weber.edu/GetIntoWeber/WhatsNextStep2.html, complete the online admission application and pay the $30 fee.
-Applicants must contact Virginia Stevens, the secretary of the Department of Communication, at firstname.lastname@example.org or 801-626-8924 to enroll.
+Applicants must contact Judy Victorin, the MPC office specialist, at email@example.com or 801-626-7499 to enroll.
 The computer will not allow registration.

 - Completed application with personal essay

 - Transcripts from every institution of higher education attended

 - Three letters of academic and/or professional recommendation